John Bingham (loyalist): Assassination

-In retaliation, the UVF killed Larry Marley, a leading IRA member from Ardoyne who was also a close friend of Sinn Féin president Gerry Adams.
+In retaliation, the UVF killed Larry Marley, a leading Provisional IRA member from Ardoyne who was also a close friend of Sinn Féin president Gerry Adams.
 The IRA in their turn gunned down William "Frenchie" Marchant the following spring on the Shankill Road.
-The deaths of three leading UVF members caused suspicion amongst the UVF leadership that someone within their ranks was setting up high-ranking UVF men by passing on pertinent information to the IRA; therefore, they decided to conduct an enquiry.
+The deaths of three leading UVF members caused suspicion amongst the UVF leadership that someone within their ranks was setting up high-ranking UVF men by passing on pertinent information to the Provisional IRA; therefore, they decided to conduct an enquiry.
 Although it was revealed that the three men, Shankill Butcher Lenny Murphy, Bingham, and Marchant had all quarrelled with powerful UDA fund-raiser and racketeer James Pratt Craig prior to their deaths, the UVF did not believe the evidence was sufficient to warrant an attack against Craig, who ran a large protection racket in Belfast.
-Craig was later shot to death in an East Belfast pub by the UDA (using their "Ulster Freedom Fighters" covername) for "treason", claiming he had been involved in the assassination of South Belfast UDA brigadier John McMichael, who was blown up by a booby-trap car bomb planted by the IRA outside his Lisburn home in December 1987.
+Craig was later shot to death in an East Belfast pub by the UDA (using their "Ulster Freedom Fighters" covername) for "treason", claiming he had been involved in the assassination of UDA's South Belfast Brigadier John McMichael, who was blown up by a booby-trap car bomb planted by the IRA outside his Lisburn home in December 1987.

 On the Ballysillan Road, there is a memorial plaque dedicated to the memory of Bingham.
-His name is also on the banner of the "Old Boyne Island Heroes" Lodge.
+His name was also on the banner of the "Old Boyne Island Heroes" Lodge.